mlissner/michaeljaylissner.com/content/economics-of-securing-government-information-systems.md

 1. **Lack of security personnel** &mdash; Nowhere in either organizations was there a person that was designated to discover and push security problems.
 1. **Vagueness of the problem** &mdash; I was able to demonstrate the problem to my superiors and to the vendor, and to explain how it could be a problem, but it wasn't a smoking gun.
 There had been no security failure, nor was there any obvious thing that an average user could exploit.
 1. **Competing projects** &mdash; At the time I discovered the problem, there were many other competing projects that were on the table.
 To push them aside to fix a vague and unexploited problem did not seem like a good use of resources.
 1. **Relationship maintenance and imbalances** &mdash; In 2007, when I reported this, I was not a part of the senior management, and did not have a strong relationship with the vendor.
-Conversely, my bosses <em>did</em> have a relationship with the vendor, but they might not have wanted to jeopardize it by pressuring the vendor to fix a security problem.
+Conversely, my bosses *did* have a relationship with the vendor, but they might not have wanted to jeopardize it by pressuring the vendor to fix a security problem.
 1. **Vague economic incentives** &mdash; With this vulnerability, it was unclear if anybody would ever know if a hacker had been logging into the system and collecting information.
 If one had,